 Sources: authors’ elaboration on Eurostat database and EU Cohesion data

-This evidence posits that YEI interventions were instrumental in diminishing the proportion of NEETs and unemployed youth.
+This evidence posits that YEI interventions had a limited but significant effect that contributed to diminishing the proportion of NEETs and unemployed youth.
 Furthermore, the analysis reveals a beneficial impact of YEI on enhancing the employment rate 25-34 and reducing early school dropout rates.
 These outcomes confirm Hypotheses 1 and 2.
 Nonetheless, it is imperative to acknowledge that these effects do not exclude limitations of YEI's efficacy in further decreasing NEET and ELET rates, potentially attributable to implementation flaws and to the inherent challenges in engaging these target demographics, due to the multifaceted barriers these groups face, which may not be fully ameliorated through policy activation alone.
 Overall, the consistency of the results reinforces the credibility of the findings.
 Further, the R-squared values across the models indicate a good fit, particularly in Panel C (Feasible Generalized Least Squares), where the models explain a significant portion of the variability in the dependent variables.

 Interestingly, when considering the set of controls related to the labour market and contextual economic conditions, the direction and significance of the associations appear to be less consistent (Tables A1-A3).
 The impact of GDP has minimal effects, and the p-test is often not significant.
 Accordingly, the marginal effect of YEI conditional on GDP does not elicit significant differences among groups of regions (Figure 3).
 Stronger effects are observed for the demand for work, such as the share of tertiary-educated individuals employed in science and technology, which has a negative effect on NEET rates and a positive effect on employment rates, although not always statistically significant.

-GDP coefficients could possibly be explained by the selection of regions, limited by the allocation of YEI funding, which implies a reduced variation in GDP and GVA within the observed period.
+GDP coefficients could possibly be explained by the selection of regions, limited by the actual provision of YEI funding, which implies a reduced variation in GDP and GVA within the observed period.
 Additionally, the findings could suggest some sort of anti-cyclical effect of the YEI funding, indicating that the impact of funding and service provision is not heavily dependent on the economic situation.
-The range of policies funded under the YEI constitutes a portfolio of measures that could enhance skills and employability through training, traineeships, and employer incentives, meaning that the impact is not necessarily tied to direct employment.
 However, the weak effects and composition of the sample make this interpretation tentative and should be verified through specifically focused investigations.
 All in all, our findings did not find a confirmation of heterogenous effects based on regional GDP and we did not find conclusive evidence confirming Hypothesis 3.

 Figure 3: Marginal Effect of YEI on youth employment and educational outcomes (NEET rate, Youth Unemployment rate, Employment rate, ELET rate) by GDP as % of EU average